circleci/circleci-docs/jekyll/_cci2/language-android.md

       - image: circleci/android:api-25-alpha
 ```

-We use the CircleCI-provided Android imag with the `api-25-alpha` tag.
+We use the CircleCI-provided Android image with the `api-25-alpha` tag.
 See [Docker Images](#docker-images) below for more information about what images are available.

 Now we’ll add several `steps` within the `build` job.